 by doing it.

-Andrew: uh, your other co-founder Scott.
+Andrew: you mentioned, uh, your other co-founder Scott.
 Am I getting his name? right.

 I don’t see them on the site.
 How did Scott fit into the story?